apache/james-project/src/adr/0043-avoid-elasticsearch-on-critical-reads.md

 Provide an optional view for most common `Email/query` requests both on Draft and RFC-8621 implementations.
 This includes filters and sorts on 'sentAt'.

-This view will be stored on Cassandra, and updated asynchronously via a MailboxListener.
+This view will be stored into Cassandra, and updated asynchronously via a MailboxListener.

 ## Consequences